-Our mission is to support cities and communities globally, in particular the least-resourced ones, to improve the life of their residents and achieve SDG 11.
+Our mission: “To empower cities and communities globally, in particular the least-resourced ones, to improve the life of their residents and achieve SDG 11* and beyond.”

 The number and impact of disasters increase every year.
 From natural events such floods and earthquakes, to man-made ones as fires and pollution, it’s not a matter of if, but of when the next one will happen.